-- ‘Have you thought about how easy it will be to live here if you can’t get around so easily?’
+"Have you thought about how easy it will be to live here if you have any problems getting around?"

 Feeling isolated can sometimes prompt a move to more suitable accommodation.
 If your relative or friend doesn’t have much to say in response to the following questions, they may already be feeling isolated:

 "What did you do today?"